Skip to main content

 • You regularly wake up with sore muscles: Soreness may result from the lack of proper spinal alignment or the breakdown of mattress materials over time.

-How To Extend a Plush or Firm Mattress’s Lifespan
+How To Extend Any Mattress’s Lifespan

 Proper care and maintenance can help you enjoy your new mattress for years to come.
 Here are a few general guidelines to extend the lifespan of your plush or firm mattress: